bryanswkim/bryanswkim/README.md

 - Hello!
 I’m Bryan Sangwoo Kim.

+- I'm an incoming Ph.D. student at Stanford University, Computer Science Department.

-- Currently a 2nd-year M.S.
+- Previously an M.S.
 Student at KAIST AI.

 - Interested in multimodal generative models, image & video diffusion models, and inverse problems.

-- Greatly interested in research opportunities for 2026.
+- Greatly interested in any research collaborations.
 Visit my [website](https://bryanswkim.github.io/)!

 - Feel free to reach out to me at bryanswkim(at)kaist.ac.kr or lodingkim(at)gmail.com